Small businesses in Minnesota most often buy these types of insurance.

 A professional liability insurance policy provides financial protection against lawsuits related to work performance.
 It's also called errors and omissions insurance (E&O).

 E&O, sometimes called professional liability insurance, is common with professional services in Minnesota.
 It can cover the cost of lawsuits related to your work performance.

 This policy covers financial losses from data breaches and cyberattacks.
 It's recommended for Minnesota businesses that handle credit card numbers and other sensitive data.

-State laws can affect which business insurance coverage you need.
+State laws affect which business insurance coverage you need.
 These policies are required everywhere in Minnesota, from Minneapolis to Duluth.

-Minnesota state law requires businesses to carry workers’ compensation insurance for all employees.
+Minnesota state law requires small businesses to carry workers’ compensation insurance for all employees.
 Sole proprietors, partners, and corporate officers in Minnesota are excluded from compulsory coverage.

 Workers' comp covers medical bills for work-related injuries and illnesses.
 It also provides disability benefits to injured Minnesota workers.